Inductive Biases for Deep Learning of Higher-Level Cognition: Inductive biases based on higher-level cognition as a path towards systems that generalize better OOD

 \subsection{Stable Properties of the World}

-Above, we have talked about changes in distribution due to non-stationarities, but there are aspects of the world that are stationary, which means that learning about them eventually converges.
+Above, we have talked about changes in distribution due to non-stationarities, but there are aspects of the world that are stationary, which means that learning about them would eventually converge.
 In an ideal scenario, our learner has an infinite lifetime and the chance to learn everything about the world (a world where there are no other agents) and build a perfect model of it, at which point nothing is new and all of the above sources of non-stationarity are gone.
 In practice, only a small part of the world will be understood by the learning agent, and interactions between agents (especially if they are learning) will perpetually keep the world out of equilibrium.
 If we divide the knowledge about the world captured by the agent into the stationary aspects (which should converge) and the non-stationary aspects (which would generally keep changing), we would like to have as much knowledge as possible in the stationary category.
 The stationary part of the model might require many observations for it to converge, which is fine because learning these parts can be amortized over the whole lifetime (or even multiple lifetimes in the case of multiple cooperating cultural agents, e.g., in human societies).
 On the other hand, the learner should be able to quickly learn the non-stationary parts (or those the learner has not yet realized can be incorporated in the stationary parts), ideally because very few of these parts need to change, if knowledge is well structured.
 Hence we see the need for at least two speeds of learning, similar to the division found in meta-learning of learnable coefficients into meta-parameters on one hand (for the stable, slowly learned aspects) and parameters on the other hand (for the non-stationary, fast to learn aspects), as already discussed above in Section~\ref{sec:about-inductive-biases}.
-The proposed inductive bias (which now involves the whole system, not just system 2), is that \textit{there should be several speeds of learning, with more stable aspects learned more slowly and more non-stationary or novel ones learned faster, and pressure to discover stable aspects among the quickly changing ones.} This pressure would mean that more aspects of the agent's represented knowledge of the world become stable and thus less needs to be adapted when there are changes in distribution.